• Skip to primary navigation

 • Unsalted Butter: I almost always use unsalted butter in my cooking.
 The reason is that I like to control the amount of salt by adding what I think is needed.

-• Kosher Salt: I prefer to use Kosher salt to regular table salt.
+• Kosher Salt: I prefer to use Kosher salt rather than regular table salt.
 Because of the size, Kosher salt is easier to pick up with my fingers and sprinkle on the food.

 • Black Pepper: I always use freshly ground black pepper as opposed to already ground black pepper.
 It's just better that way!